nvim-telekasten/telekasten.nvim/README.md

 A Neovim (lua) plugin for working with a markdown zettelkasten, based on telescope.nvim

+Find notes by name, daily notes by date, search within all notes, place and follow links to your notes.
+Also, creates today's daily note if not present when searching for notes.
+At the moment, the daily note template is hardcoded though 😁.

 ## Install and setup

 **MS Windows note:** At the moment, telekasten is unlikely to be able to run on Windows, because it relies on a bash script.
 Just sayin.
 Since telekasten is a project that scratches my own itch, I am not sure if I will add Windows support any time soon.
 Should anyone read this: Pull requests are welcome 😄!
 Replacing the daily finder by a proper lua version should do the trick.